magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 ### The first unit test

-At the moment the `modern-cljs.shopping.validators` namespace contains only the `validate-shopping-form` function, which is the one we're going to unit test.
+At the moment the `modern-cljs.shopping.validators` namespace contains the `validate-shopping-form` function only, which is the one we're going to unit test.

 Following is the initial unit test code that mimics the short REPL